Pavel Bém

-Pavel Bém (born 18 July 1963) is a Czech physician and politician.
+Pavel Bém (born 18 July 1963) is a Czech medical doctor and politician.
 Between 28 November 2002 and 30 November 2010 he served as the Mayor of the Capital City of Prague, and re-elected in 2006.
 On 19 November 2006 he was elected Deputy Leader of the Civic Democratic Party.

 Biography

-Bém studied medicine at the Charles University, specializing in psychiatry and subsequently devoted most of his medical career to the treatment of drug addiction.
+Bém was born on 18 July 1963 in Prague.
+He studied medicine at the Charles University, specializing in psychiatry and subsequently devoted most of his medical career to the treatment of drug addiction.
 He served on a government anti-narcotics commission.

-A member of the Civic Democratic Party, since 1998 he has been mayor of the 6th district of Prague and since 2002 has become the mayor of the entire city of Prague.
+A member of the Civic Democratic Party, he was mayor of the 6th district of Prague from 1998 to 2002.
+From 2002 to 2010 he was the mayor of the entire city of Prague.

-He ran for the leader of his party, but lost.

 Bém has many interests besides his political career, including mountain climbing, sea diving, and playing the piano.
 On 18 May 2007 Bem fulfilled his "childhood dream" of reaching the peak of Mount Everest.
 On 1 August 2012 he climbed the second highest peak in the world, K2, together with Peter Hamor, and without supplemental oxygen.

 In 2007, Bém and his wife received CZK 3,5 million for leaving a rent-controlled apartment from Petr Pudil.
 Pudil is co-owner of Most-based mining company Czech Coal.

 In 2008, Bém ran for leadership of ODS but was defeated by the incumbent leader Mirek Topolánek.

 Bém is a close friend of billionaire Roman Janoušek.